 As a general rule, refrain from using pesticides (including insecticides), herbicides, and other chemicals in your garden or even on your lawn.
 These chemicals are typically toxic to bees and can even be harmful to your plants in the long run.
 Even low doses of these chemicals can kill bees who are just trying to forage for food.
 And when pesticides are inadvertently brought back to the colony, these toxins can infect all the other bees and even the honey.

 Take note that even "biodegradable" pesticides can harm both bees and humans.
 Instead, opt for natural pesticides like ladybugs and praying mantises, neem oil, vinegar, epsom salt, or a homemade spray containing pepper, onion, or garlic.
+Not only will your flowering plants thank you, so will all the local bee species.

 2. Don't be too quick to weed or cut.